For more information, check out our ebook here.

 - Integrating the information into pre-existing knowledge

 Spacing out your narrative is also important, as Dr. Mayer’s research indicated because learning is built on previous knowledge; multimedia learning allows you the freedom to shake things up thus making your learning content more effective.
-The use of multimedia is especially effective in leadership training as multimedia can be spaced out, incorporate repetitive video and images, and provides reinforcement, all which aid in learning.
+The use of multimedia is especially effective in leadership training as multimedia can be spaced out, incorporate repetitive video and images, and provides reinforcement, all of which aid in learning.

-Further research by from Dr. Richard Mayer has uncovered 12 principles that surround multimedia and learning that will help us to better understand multimedia and why it creates engagement.
+Further research from Dr. Richard Mayer has uncovered 12 principles that surround multimedia and learning that will help us to better understand multimedia and why it creates engagement.

-- The Coherence Principle which shows that people are able to learn better when extraneous words, images, and audio are extracted from learning material.
+- The Coherence Principle which shows that people are able to learn better when extraneous words, images, and audio are extracted from the learning material.

 - The Signaling Principle shows that people learn better from cues that highlight the organization of the essential material.

 - The Redundancy Principle says that people find graphics and text more effective than graphics, narration, and on-screen text

 - The Spatial Contiguity Principle states that people learn better when a page’s graphics and text are closer together on the page or screen.

 - The Temporal Contiguity Principle says that people will learn better when graphics and text are presented simultaneously rather than successively.